 - Rocks body, flap hands, or spins self in a circular motion

-- Is usually sensitive to light, touch, or sound
+- Usually sensitive to light, touch, or sound

 - May be indifferent to temperature or pain

-Learn more about warning signs, treatment options, and get advice regarding neurodivergent individuals at Therapheal.
+Learn more about warning signs, treatment options, and advice regarding neurodivergent individuals at Therapheal.